MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/how-to/sending-requests.md

 ## Request and response headers

-Although that's all the more you need to do to spell check a text string, Bing does suggest you include a couple of other headers to provide a better experience for your user.
+Although that's all you need to do to spell check on a text string, Bing suggests you include a couple of other headers to provide a better experience for your user.
 Those headers include:

 - User-Agent &mdash; Lets Bing know whether needs a mobile or desktop experience.
 - X-MSEdge-ClientID &mdash; Provides continuity of experience.